How to keep your celebrations dog-friendly

-Find out how to keep your dog safe and content during the festive season.
+Make sure your dog’s safe and content during the festive season.

 Bree the tan lurcher cross, wearing a yellow harness with brightly-coloured fairy lights in the background.

-Winter is the most wonderful time of year for many.
-But the sights, sounds and smells of the many celebrations can be a sensory overload to your dog.
+The holiday season is a wonderful time of year for many.
+But the sights, sounds and smells of celebrations can be overwhelming for your dog.

-From unexpected visitors to over-zealous family members – there is a lot for your dog (and you!) to cope with.
+From unexpected visitors to over-excited family members, there’s a lot for your dog to cope with.

 Help your dog prepare for the festive season